 Prada.
 We've all heard the name.
 We've all watched the movies and the television shows that show characters raving about this revolutionary brand.
 And its logo certainly embodies that legacy.

 From the enigmatic and captivating wreath to the sleek, sharp and edgy wordmark, this logo certainly shines as a leader in its industry.
 It's a powerful symbol of strength and expertise that has been around for ages and will continue to for years to come.

 This classic, refined and emblematic logo means luxury.
 And you can feel it radiating off of the design in waves.

 Fashion Logos And The Future

 Creating a world-renowned and iconic logo is harder than you might think.
-These 14 companies definitely hit the mark and will feel the positive effects for years to come.
+These 16 fashion designers symbols definitely hit the mark and will feel the positive effects for years to come.
 Utilizing minimalism, simplicity, modernity and a touch of flair, these logo designs perfectly encapsulate the brands they represent.
 They’re fun.
 They’re iconic.
 They’re Fresh.
 They’re clean.
 They just work.

 You, too, can create a logo that pops, you just need to know what it takes.
 These organizations have gone through many different logos over the years before settling on their current, famous renderings.